ayrton-sf/auto-test-docs/README.md

 > **Current Limitations:**
 > Currently, Auto-Test Docs only fully supports TypeScript test frameworks that follow the architecture used by [this TypeScript based automation framework](https://github.com/damianpereira86/api-framework-ts-mocha.git).
-> Support for other frameworks is planned for future releases and contributions that enhance support across languages and frameworks are welcomed.
+> Support for other frameworks is planned for future releases.

 ---